Project manager on Isabella Dam provides update on progress

 That's nearly as much material as it took to build the Great Pyramid of Giza in Egypt, added Croft.

-The modifications to Isabella include raising the profile of the main and auxiliary dams 16 feet, adding buttresses and other safety features, and excavating 100 feet deep to build the huge spillway.
+The modifications to Isabella include raising the profile of the main and auxiliary dams 16 feet, adding buttresses and other safety features, and excavating to build the huge spillway.

 The chance that the new spillway will ever be needed is "very small," Burdock said.
 It would only be needed if a massive amount of snowmelt came roaring down the river, overfilling and overwhelming the lake.
 But should that unlikely event happen, the emergency spillway is designed to prevent the flood from overtopping the dam and causing its collapse.